 Defining a Winning Culture

 Organization had grown rapidly fueled by strong product/market fit and charismatic visionary leadership.
-Culture was positive, but the differentiating strengths had never been committed to words.
+Culture was positive, diverse, and inclusive - but the differentiating strengths had never been committed to words.
 As increasingly busy schedules and the necessary introduction of middle managers began to distance individual contributors from the inspiring co-founders, certain high performers became less engaged, and the company experienced its first cases of high performer resignations.

 Peter drove a structured cross-functional process of documenting the positive culture in the form of carefully validated data-driven company values.
 The company values language was deployed in job postings, interview questions, goal-setting frameworks, etc. - touching all stages of the employee life cycle.
 New peer recognition programs publicly honored those who were helping the positive culture scale by living the values.

 The values language quicky became part of the company vernacular, providing all managers and their reports with clear expectations of what winning behavior looked like at the company.
 Scaling the culture became far less dependent on regular contact with the inspiring co-founders.
 High performer resignations dropped to near zero, employee Net Promoter Scores increased, and employee referrals went from providing <25% of hires to >50% within a 6-month period.
 And this trend accelerated the process of the already diverse team rapidly become materially more diverse!

 Organization had achieved a strong internal appreciation of the positive culture, but the company didn't have a strong external employment brand.
 Business was booming, resulting in a desperate need to quickly hire more staff and make hay while the sun was shining.
 The company's discerning talent selection process, having a strong commitment to hiring for cultural fit, meant that they needed to fill the funnel with a much higher volume of candidates to meet hiring needs.
 Absent the necessary inbound applicant volume, staffing agency fees were adding up fast.